olusola-systems/olusola-systems/README.md

 ## 2026 Goal

-Become job-ready for cloud or cloud operations roles in the US market through disciplined study, practical builds, and consistent documentation.
+Become job-ready for cloud engineer roles in the US market through disciplined study, practical builds, and consistent documentation.

 ---